BjornvdLaan/kotlin-prototype-kt-presentation/README.md

 # kotlin-prototype-kt-presentation
-Presentation and code example where I explained the Prototype design pattern and its uses
+Presentation and code example where I explained the Prototype design pattern and its uses, including code examples.